Rebecca Brown Executive Director

 Lianna Lee Outreach & Membership Coordinator

-She brings a breadth of experience having served as an AmeriCorps volunteer with a land trust in Massachusetts, and from her time as an Agroforestry volunteer in Peace Corps Cameroon.
+Lianna’s passion for understanding on the ground environmental issues has taken her from the mountains of China, to the rainforests of Cameroon.
+She brings a breadth of experience having served as an AmeriCorps volunteer with a land trust in Massachusetts, and from her time as an Agroforestry Extension Agent in Peace Corps Cameroon.